suchan5/Project-3/README.md

 ## Features left to be implemented
-- My search engine is an independent search engine which searches for recipes with search terms only.
-However in future, I would like combine search terms with filter by cuisines to make it more advanced.
+- My current search engine searches through all the recipes by search terms.
+Alternatively, users can view the recipes by different cuisine types.
+For a more advanced search in future, I would like to combine these two functions whereby the results can be filtered by a search term within a type of cuisine.
-- I want to implement WYSIWYG editor such as Summernote to replace <textarea> tag used in submission form.
-Currnet issue with uploading images is also expected to be resolved by using it.
+- I would like to want to implement WYSIWYG editor such as Summernote to replace <textarea> tag used in the submission form.
+Current issue with uploading images is also expected to be resolved with it.